More about Saint Maurice

 Here is what Wikipedia says about Saint Maurice (Lucas Cranach the Elder and Workshop)

 Saint Maurice is a painting attributed to Lucas Cranach the Elder and his workshop depicting Saint Maurice, an early Christian martyr from North Africa.
-Cranach has depicted St. Maurice as a Black man, a tradition that became increasingly common in European art, starting in the thirteenth century.
+It was made for a church in Halle (Saale), specifically Marktkirche, as the interior left wing of a larger paneled altarpiece.
+Saint Maurice was the patron saint of the church.

 Check out the full Wikipedia article about Saint Maurice (Lucas Cranach the Elder and Workshop)